Unnecessary health care: Cost

 The Institute of Medicine quoted that 2010 report in a 2012 report to support an estimate of 8% ($210 billion) in unnecessary services, without explaining the discrepancy.

 This IOM 2012 report also said there were $555 billion in other wasted spending, which have an "unknown overlap" with each other and the $210 billion.

 The United States National Academy of Sciences estimated in 2005, without giving its methods or sources, that "between $.30 and $.40 of every dollar spent on health care is spent on the costs of poor quality," amounting to" slightly more than a half-trillion dollars a year... wasted on overuse, underuse, misuse, duplication, system failures, unnecessary repetition, poor communication, and inefficiency.
 In 2003 Fisher et al. found that there was "no apparent regional health benefit for Medicare recipients from doing more, whether 'more' is expressed as hospitalizations, surgical procedures, or consultations within the hospital."

 Up to 30% of Medicare spending could be cut in 2003 without harming patients.

+A study of low-value care in laboratory testing suggested that Medicare may have overspent at least US$1.95 billion on laboratory tests in the year 2019.
+The study found excessively frequent ordering of Hemoglobin A1c, prostate-specific antigen, vitamin D 25-hydroxy, and lipid panels.

 When care is overused, patients are put at risk of complications unnecessarily, with documented harm to patients from overuse of surgeries and other treatments.